daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupAlchemyDevMode.md

      - Change `NODE_ENV` from `development` to `staging`

-  2. Run alchemy
+  2. Run Alchemy

           npm run start-staging

 ### Run graph-node locally

-  Choose this if,
+  Choose this when,

-  - using any of the already supported schemes by client & alchemy
+  - working with any of the already supported Arc schemes by client & Alchemy
-  - playing with DAO you just deployed to any of the testnet and not yet whitelisted by daostack and registered with DAOregistry
+  - playing with the DAO that is not yet tracked by DAOstack subgraph and registered with DAOregistry

-  NOTE:

-   1. You can also deploy subgraph to graph explorer. `Step 1 & 2` will be replaced by [deploy to graph-explorer](https://github.com/daostack/subgraph#deploy-subgraph) and `Step 4` will be updated to corresponding url

-   2. Alchemy only shows `daos` that are registered via `DAOregistry`.
-In order to bypass this during development, make changes in `src/components/Daos/DaosPage.tsx`:

-        // original

-        arc.daos({ where: { name_not_contains: "Genesis Alpha", register: "registered" }, orderBy: "name", orderDirection: "asc"})

-        // changed to

-        arc.daos({ where: { name_not_contains: "Genesis Alpha" }, orderBy: "name", orderDirection: "asc"})

   Make following changes: